Join hands to protect the mother river Zigong to carry out the theme promotion activities of “World Water Day” and “China Water Week”-breakinglatest.news-Breaking Latest News

 March 22 is the 31st “World Water Day”, and March 22-28 is the 36th “China Water Week”.
-On the morning of the 22nd, Zigong City Water Affairs Bureau held the “World Water Day”, “China Water Week” and the “Seven Advances” promotional activities of the river and lake chief system in the Yantan District Party Committee Square around the theme of “strengthening water control according to the law and working together to protect the mother river” .
+On the morning of the 22nd, the Municipal Water Affairs Bureau held the “World Water Day”, “China Water Week” and the “Seven Advances” promotional activities of the river and lake chief system in the Yantan District Party Committee Square around the theme of “strengthening water control according to the law and working together to protect the mother river”.

 On the same day, the district and county water affairs departments also carried out water-saving publicity and mobilization activities by posting posters, setting up publicity display boards, and performing arts.